Vivek-9866/Natas_Interview_Notes/README.md

+# 🔥 VAPT INTERVIEW PREPARATION — DAY 1 & DAY 2

+---

-# 🔥 Q1 — Hidden Functionality
+# 🟢 Q1 — Hidden Functionality / Information Disclosure

 ## 🟢 Scenario 1 — Hidden Information

 ### 🎤 Interview Question
 **How would you find hidden sensitive information in a webpage?**

 ### 💡 Answer

-I would first inspect the page source, HTML comments, hidden fields, and JavaScript files for sensitive information.
+- First, I would inspect the page source, HTML comments, hidden fields and JavaScript files.

-Then I would use Burp Suite to inspect the requests and responses and verify whether the information is actually accessible or usable.
+- Then I would use Burp Suite to verify whether the information is actually accessible.
+- If confirmed, I would assess the impact and report it with evidence.

 ### 🌐 Real-Time Example

-A login page looks normal, but the source contains:
+- A login page source contains an admin password in an HTML comment.

-`<!-- Admin test password: admin123 -->`

-I would verify whether the credential is valid and what access it provides.
-If it provides unauthorized access, I would report it with evidence and impact.
+- I verify whether the credential is valid before reporting it.

 ### 🧠 Remember

-**Source → Burp → Validate → Impact → Report**
+**Inspect → Verify → Impact → Report**

 ---

 ## 🟡 Scenario 2 — Hidden Files / Directories

 ### 🎤 Interview Question

-**No admin link is visible.
-How would you discover hidden files or directories?**
+**No admin page is visible.
+How would you find hidden files or directories?**

 ### 💡 Answer

-I would first manually explore the application and identify interesting paths.
+- First, I would manually explore the application.

-Then I would use FFUF to discover hidden files and directories.
-After finding a resource, I would verify whether it is publicly accessible and whether it exposes sensitive information or functionality.
+- Then I would use FFUF to discover hidden files and directories.
+- I would verify access using Burp Suite, assess the impact and report with evidence.

 ### 🌐 Real-Time Example

-FFUF discovers:
+- FFUF discovers `/backup`.

-`/backup`

-The directory contains a sensitive configuration file and is accessible without authentication.
+- The directory contains a sensitive configuration file and is publicly accessible.

-I would verify the exposure, assess the impact, and report it as an information disclosure issue.

 ### 🧠 Remember

-**Explore → FFUF → Verify → Impact → Report**
+**Explore → FFUF → Burp → Impact → Report**

 ---

 ## 🔴 Scenario 3 — Hidden JavaScript

 ### 🎤 Interview Question
 **You discover a JavaScript file.
-What security issues would you look for?**
+What would you check?**

 ### 💡 Answer

-I would review the JavaScript for sensitive information, API endpoints, hidden functionality, and internal paths.
+- I would check the JavaScript for sensitive information and hidden endpoints.

-Then I would test the discovered endpoints using Burp Suite and verify whether proper authentication and authorization are enforced.
+- Then I would test the endpoints using Burp Suite.
+- I would verify access control, assess the impact and report with evidence.

 ### 🌐 Real-Time Example

-JavaScript reveals:
+- JavaScript reveals `/admin/deleteUser`.

-`/admin/deleteUser`

-I would log in as a normal user and test the endpoint.
-If the normal user can perform the admin action, it indicates a broken access control issue.
+- A normal user can access the endpoint, indicating Broken Access Control.

 ### 🧠 Remember
 **JS → Endpoint → Burp → Access Control → Report**

----

-# ⚡ QUICK REVISION

-- 🟢 **Hidden Information:** Source → Burp → Validate
-- 🟡 **Hidden Files:** Explore → FFUF → Verify
-- 🔴 **Hidden JS:** JS → Endpoint → Access Control

-# 🔥 DAY 2 — VAPT INTERVIEW PREPARATION

-> 🎯 Tomorrow: Q2 + Q3
-> Difficulty: 🟡 Medium → 🔴 Hard

 ---